snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 Local Reliability Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The Dakota Theory Manual :cite:p:`TheoMan` provides the
+:ref:`The main section on Local Reliability Methods <theory:uq:reliability:local>`
-algorithmic details for the local reliability methods, including the
+provides the algorithmic details for the local reliability methods, including the Mean Value method
-Mean Value method and the family of most probable point (MPP) search
+and the family of most probable point (MPP) search methods.
-methods.

 .. _`uq:reliability:local:map`: